Aldenham School, Founded 1597

 Years 7, 8 and 9

-The academic programme for pupils entering the school at 11+ is designed to build on their existing knowledge, skills and experiences and to prepare them for courses leading to GCSE in five years time.
+The academic programme for students entering the school at 11+ is designed to build on their existing knowledge, skills and experiences and to prepare them for courses leading to GCSE in five years time.

 We aim to follow the National Curriculum as far as possible in all subjects but to offer more than the bare bones of what is prescribed.
-The aim of the first two years in the Senior School is to ensure that pupils develop an excitement about their learning in a much wider range of subjects than in the primary curriculum.
-They will need to impress fourteen different teachers in fourteen different subjects – quite a challenge for a lively 11 year old.
+The aim of the first two years in the Senior School is to ensure that students develop an excitement about their learning in a much wider range of subjects than in the primary curriculum.
+They will need to impress fourteen different teachers in fifteen different subjects – quite a challenge for a lively 11 year old.

-The academic programme for pupils entering the school at 13+ is designed to build on their existing knowledge, skills and experiences and to prepare them for courses leading to GCSE in three years’ time.
-When pupils enter Year 9 they are still following the widest possible range of subjects, but work begins immediately in laying the best possible foundations for GCSE/iGCSE courses taken over the next three years.
-The pupils continue to work in classes of around 20 pupils and setting is in place for Maths and Science.
+The academic programme for students entering the school in Year 9 is designed to build on their existing knowledge, skills and experiences and to prepare them for courses leading to GCSE in three years’ time.
+The students continue to work in classes of around 20 childrent and setting is in place for Maths, English, Science and Modern Foreign Languages.
 A main focus will be on ensuring that subjects chosen for GCSE offer the correct range of challenge and interest.
 This process of selection is carefully guided by tutors and heads of department in the first half of the Lent Term.

 Cross Country

-Year 9 is the last year of a broad curriculum of fourteen subjects before they start to specialize with their choices for GCSE.
+Year 9 is the last year of a broad curriculum of fifteen subjects before they start to specialise with their choices for GCSE.
 As such it is important that it is approached in the right way.
 Students are encouraged to put away any preconceived notions of where their strengths and weaknesses lie.
 They are urged to have a go and if they fail, to pick themselves up and try again with the support of their subject teacher, academic tutor and Housemaster or Housemistress.

 Part of the